-Organizations desiring to meet GAAP accounting standards must reflect functional expenses (by classes of program services and supporting activities) in the statement of activities, footnotes, or in a separate Schedule 1 statement.
+Organizations desiring to meet GAAP accounting standards must reflect functional expenses (by classes of program services and supporting activities) in the statement of activities, footnotes, or in a separate schedule.
 Organizations will also show expenses by natural classification in the statement of activities, in the footnotes, or in a separate schedule/statement.